What affects the position of the app on the App Store and Google Play?

 App Store and Google Play are similar but not identical.
 A promotion strategy needs to take into account the two stores’ different ways of handling metadata and indexing them.
 Allow us to explain in greater detail.

-As far as apps’ titles are concerned, Google Play allows 50 characters, App Store permits 30, both index them.
+As far as apps’ titles are concerned, Google Play and App Store allow 30 characters, both index them.
 These are the most important metadata and of prime importance to a search algorithm.

 There are no subtitles in Google Play, but App Store has got them – on the app’s page and its search card.
 Up to 30 characters are allowed; latest research shows that subtitles are less indexed but still visible, and they have more influence on rankings than the keyword field.